senzing-garage/init-database/README.md

 `init-database` performs the following:

-1. Creates a Senzing database schema from a file of SQL statements found in `/opt/senzing/g2/resources/schema`.
+1. Creates a Senzing database schema from a file of SQL statements.
+   The SQL file is identified by the `SENZING_TOOLS_SQL_FILE` parameter.
-   The file chosen depends on the database engine specified in the protocol section of `SENZING_TOOLS_DATABASE_URL` or the database(s) specified in `SENZING_TOOLS_ENGINE_CONFIGURATION_JSON`.
+   The default file depends on the database engine specified in the protocol section of `SENZING_TOOLS_DATABASE_URL` or the database(s) specified in `SENZING_TOOLS_ENGINE_CONFIGURATION_JSON`.
-1. Creates a Senzing configuration in the database based on the contents of `/opt/senzing/g2/resources/templates/g2config.json`
+1. Creates a Senzing configuration in the database based on the contents of the file specified by the `SENZING_TOOLS_ENGINE_CONFIGURATION_FILE` parameter.
 1. *Optionally:* Adds datasources to the initial Senzing configuration.

 ## Install